rkp8/ParkingApp/README.md

  -Create a QR code for the check in/check out system

- -Create an interactive Real-time map of the parking lot, which updates based on changes in the Firebase db (see next page for more detail)
+ -Create an interactive Real-time map of the parking lot, which updates based on changes in the Firebase db

   <br>